-Description: The city is using \$191,000 of SLFRF funds to continue development of the CLT+ mobile application.
+Description: The city used ~\$188 thousand in SLFRF funds to continue development of the CLT+ mobile application.
 This mobile application gives citizens access to multiple city services in a digital format "at their fingertips."
 CARES funding was used prior to SLFRF funding to support ongoing development of the application.
-The use of SLFRF funding will allow the city to maintain existing features and add a user notification feature to enable broadcasting of messages to users as well as developing support for multiple languages in the mobile app.
+The use of SLFRF funding allowed the city to maintain existing features and add a user notification feature to enable broadcasting of messages to users as well as developing support for multiple languages in the mobile app.